abey79/vpype/README.md

 write --page-format a3 --center alien.svg
 ```

-The pipelines above mainly consist of a block with the `grid` block processor.
+The pipelines above mainly consist of a block with the `grid` block layer_processor.
 It is repeated on the 13 by 20 grid, with
 a spacing of 1.5cm in both direction.
 On each of these location, the script `alien_letter.py` is executed to generate
 some geometries, which are then scaled to a 0.8x0.8cm size.
 After the block, we `write` the result to a SVG.